Matatika/matatika-docs/content/profiles.md

 /api/profiles/{profile-id}
 {:.path .path-PATCH}

+Sets a default workspace for the user profile.

+### Prerequisites
+- The authentication subject must match the profile ID `profile-id`

 A workspace can be set as default, which defines the environment the Matatika app will initially load for a given profile.
 The default workspace setting persists only for the profile that sets it.

 ### Request